 Detail shots on the morning of your wedding are so lovely and a wonderful way to remember those few hours you spend getting ready.
 To help your photographer capture the right things, set aside items like your shoes, your jewellery, your perfume and your garter as well as your dress and veil for them to style up.

 If you don’t think you’ll remember to do this on the morning of your wedding, delegate this task to your wedding planner or a trusted bridesmaid the night before!

-Repeat after me: my wedding morning is not the time to try out new skincare products.
+Your wedding morning is absolutely not the time to try out new skincare products!

 You never know how your skin is going to react to new products, so always allow at least 4 months to try out any changes to your usual skincare regime before your wedding and, on the morning itself, stick to the products that you know your skin loves!
 The same goes for your hair routine – if you’re thinking of dying it or going for the chop, make sure you test it out WELL in advance.

 On the morning of your wedding you want to feel as comfortable as possible, so why not invest in a beautiful bridal robe or some gorgeous pyjamas, so that you are not only comfortable but you also feel happy having your photo taken.

 It’s also worth noting here that if you are wearing a gown with a low back, don’t wear a bra for a couple of hours before you get into your dress.
 That pesky mark that your bra strap leaves behind can take a surprisingly long time to go away!